HOW TO CLEAN YOUR CAT’S TEETH

 Brushing your cat's teeth may sound scary, but these six tips can make it simple.
 Get your cat used to the taste of her toothpaste before starting.

 If you’re like most loving pet parents, the question of whether you should brush your cat’s teeth has probably come up before — most likely because of some stinky cat breath.

 But do you really need to brush your cat’s teeth?

 The short answer: It depends.

-How to Figure out if You Really Need to Brush Your Cat’s Teeth:
+How to Know if You Really Need to Brush Your Cat’s Teeth:

-So, You Need to Brush Your Cat’s Teeth…
+So, yeah, you probably should Brush Your Cat’s Teeth…

 If the answers to these questions indicate that it’s time to start brushing your cat’s teeth, don’t worry.
 Check out these tips for minimizing the stress and hassle of feline tooth brushing.